-Finally, the use of cointegration and unit-root tests for determining convergence are subject to a number of serious drawbacks.
-First, these tests fail to detect convergence when, more than one equilibria exist.
+Finally, the use of cointegration and unit-root tests for determining convergence confronts the researcher with a number of serious drawbacks.
+First, these tests fail to detect convergence when more than one equilibria exist.
 In the framework of Azariadis and Drazen's (1990) theoretical growth model, multiple steady-state equilibria can occur.
 Durlauf and Johnson (1995) also provide empirical evidence in favor of the presence of converging clubs across countries.
 Second, if the countries do converge, but the data available to the econometrician reflect a time period in which transitional dynamics prevail, cointegration and unit-root tests may not 'catch' the tendency to converge.
 Thus, to study the issue of convergence requires that the researcher model both transitional dynamics and long-run behavior together in a consistent framework.
 Unfortunately, standard existing testing methodologies for convergence fail to account for both regularities and, thus, cannot suitably test real economic convergence.

 This paper employs a new methodological approach, which overcomes the abovementioned deficiencies, the panel club convergence and clustering procedure recommended by Phillips and Sul (2007).
 This methodology possesses several advantages.
 First, we do not need specific assumptions concerning the stationarity of the variables of interest and/or the existence of common factors.
 Second, this methodology uses a general form of nonlinear time-varying factor models.
-Third, this approach takes into account the countries' experience in transitional dynamics, while it abstains from the hypothesis of homogeneous technological progress, an assumption extensively employed in the majority of growth studies.
+Third, this approach incorporates the countries' experience in transitional dynamics, while it abstains from the hypothesis of homogeneous technological progress, an assumption extensively employed in the majority of growth studies.
 This is crucial, since under technological heterogeneity, the examination of either growth convergence or growth determinants by standard panel stationarity tests is not valid (Phillips and Sul, 2006).
 A number of researchers (e.g., Fritsche and Kuzin, 2008; Caporale et al., 2009) use this methodology to investigate convergence patterns among various markets, such as labor markets and productivity measures.
-In addition, the paper performs the analysis with disaggregated industry stock price data, since convergence may confine itself to financial aggregates in different sectors of the market.
-That is, Poterba and Summers (1998) argue that investors may more easily arbitrage profitable opportunities away at the industry level rather than the market level.